Tom Wilson (musician): Early life

-Wilson grew up in Hamilton, Ontario, secretly adopted and raised by his great-aunt and uncle.
+Wilson grew up in Hamilton, Ontario, secretly adopted and raised by his French Canadian great-aunt Bunny Wilson and his Irish Canadian great-uncle George Wilson, as part of the Sixties Scoop.
 Later in life Tom discovered his birth parents, Louis Beauvais and Jane Lazare, both Mohawk from Kahnawake.
 Tom did not confirm his Mohawk identity until he was an adult.
-Wilson discovered the truth about his adoption, by chance, a speaking tour handler who had been an old friend of his great-aunt mentioned she had been there the day he was adopted.
+Wilson discovered the truth about his adoption by chance: a speaking tour handler who had been an old friend of his great-aunt mentioned she had been there the day he was adopted.